This is surgery to remove the larynx, more commonly known as the voice box. In some cases, a partial laryngectomy may be possible.

 Learn to care for your stoma and tracheostomy tube, which includes:

-When you return home, do the following to help ensure a smooth recovery: For about 6 weeks, avoid lifting heavy objects and doing strenuous activity.
+When you return home, do the following to help ensure a smooth recovery: Avoid lifting heavy objects and doing strenuous activity for up to 6 weeks.

 Participate in a speech rehabilitation program.
 You will need to learn how to speak again.
 The program may involve speaking by: